malvag/ClaimLinker/README.md

 ClaimLinker is a Web service and API that links arbitrary text to fact-checked claims, offering a novel kind of semantic annotation of unstructured content.
 The system is based on a scalable, fully unsupervised and modular approach that does not require training or tuning and which can serve high quality results at real time.

-A sub-module system has been implemented, divided respectively by
+A sub-module system has been implemented, divided respectively by the following modules:
 #### Claimlinker_commons (main library for claim linking)
  - ClaimLinker
  - Core NLP API